8076ducc/robocup-2024/open/software design/raspberry pi/README.md

 sudo g++ -Wall -o "%e" "%f" -lopencv_core -lopencv_videoio -lopencv_highgui -lopencv_imgproc -lopencv_video -llccv -lwiringPi
 ```

+9. Test Geany compilation by pressing the brown brick button in your desired file (e.g. `tracker.cpp`; don't compile in `threads.h` or some other header file) THEN run the code by clicking the airplane symbol.
+You may wish to use the function row keyboard shortcuts at your convenience.

-9. Transfer the two files in the `systemctl` folder in this repository to the `/lib/systemd/system` folder on the Raspberry Pi.
+10. Transfer the two files in the `systemctl` folder in this repository to the `/lib/systemd/system` folder on the Raspberry Pi.

-10. Individually check that the services are working using the following commands:
+11. Individually check that the services are working using the following commands:
 ```bash
 sudo systemctl start configure-gpio.service sudo systemctl status configure-gpio.service